Arinzelight/alx-system_engineering-devops/0x16-api_advanced/README.md

 In this advanced project, I continued to practice querying APIs, this time working specifically with the Reddit API.

-## Tests ✔️

-- `tests`: Folder containing test files for all tasks, provided by Holberton School.

 ## Function Prototypes 💾